 On this date in 1929, Ernest Morial, a Black politician, was born.

 He was born the youngest of six children in Louisiana and nicknamed Dutch.
-The Morial family were devout Catholics and he began his education at St. Louis Catholic School.
+The Morial family was devout Catholics, and he began his education at St. Louis Catholic School.
 He later attended Xavier Preparatory School.
 Morial graduated from Xavier University in 1951.
-At Xavier, the only historically Black Catholic College in the country at the time, he became president of Alpha Phi Alpha Fraternity Inc., the first Black Greek Fraternity.
+At Xavier, the only historically Black Catholic College in the country then, he became president of Alpha Phi Alpha Fraternity Inc., the first Black Greek Fraternity.